Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/ecosystem/lockquidity_token.md

 **Why is Market Efficiency important?**

 - **Indicates Fresh Liquidity:** As the percentage of LOCK outside the liquidity pool increases, it signifies that fresh, new liquidity for validators is entering the markets.
-- **Burning Incentives:** The higher the percentage of LOCK outside the liquidity pool, the better the incentives for burning LOCK become.
+- **Burning Incentives:** The higher the percentage of LOCK outside the liquidity pool, the better the incentives for burning LOCK become, as it enhances the yield generation.
 This encourages participation and reinforces the token's deflationary mechanics.
 - **Trading Volatility & Validator Benefits:** As Market Efficiency approaches 100%, more trading volatility is expected.
 This benefits validators as trader liquidity is recycled back into permanent liquidity, strengthening the ecosystem.

 ### LOCK as a "Yield and Growth" Asset

 LOCK is unique in that it offers both yield and growth potential:

-- **Yield:** Comes from the burning and generation of LOCK tokens, incentivizing active participation.
+- **Yield:** Comes from the burning (as a secondary function for yield) and generation of LOCK tokens, incentivizing active participation.
 - **Growth:** Derived from ETH volatility (as the liquidity pool is 100% ETH, mirroring ETH's performance) and trading fees within the liquidity pool.
 As more traders engage with LOCK, its value and interest are expected to grow.

 ### Dollar-Cost Averaging with LOCK